qudo-code/template--npm-package/README.md

 # JavaScript Libraryer

 A boilerplate for creating NPM/JavaScript packages.
-Complete with a bundler and recommended packaging patterns.
+Complete with a bundler and scripts to handle versioning and publishing.

 ## Features